-OCR is undertaking a comprehensive review of the Department's existing regulations, orders, guidance, policies, and any other similar agency actions, including the amendments to the Department's Title IX regulations that took effect on August 14, 2020
+U.S Department of Education Office for Civil Rights (OCR) undertook a comprehensive review of the Department's existing regulations, orders, guidance, policies, and any other similar agency actions, including the amendments to the Department's Title IX regulations that took effect on August 14, 2020.

-- Public hearings held June 7 to 11, 2021 - OCR issued a 67-page question-and-answer document in July 2021 - At this time, the Title IX regulations as amended in 2020 remain in effect - Expect NPRM for new Title IX regulations (maybe???) in May 2022
+- Public hearings held June 7 to 11, 2021 - ED received over 30,000 written comments - OCR issued a 67-page question-and-answer document in July 2021 - 07-12-22 ED released anticipated NPRM. - At this time, the Title IX regulations as amended in 2020 remain in effect - 60-day public comment period ends September 12, 2022 - Over 124,000 public comments to last proposed Title IX regulations - Current Title IX regulations Proposed November 2018 Finalized May 2020 Effective August 2020